-What is the best cheap 3D printer under $300?
+What is the best budget 3D printer under $300?

 Since 2016, we’ve been noticing a “race-to-the-bottom” trend where 3D printer prices are driven down.
 Many startups and (mostly Chinese) manufacturers are competing to make the cheapest 3D printers on the market.